sidmcfarland/idle-snitch/development-tasks.md

 - [ ] Test audio alert and snooze
 - [ ] Test settings UI and persistence
 - [ ] Test auto-start on login
+- [ ] Review testing & QA: assess if additional test cases, automation, or manual QA steps are needed before moving to documentation

 ## Documentation
 - [ ] Update README with setup and usage instructions
 - [ ] Document configuration and troubleshooting steps
+- [ ] Review documentation: assess if additional documentation, diagrams, or user guides are needed before project completion

 ---
 Add, update, or check off tasks as development progresses.